How To Get To Messages Stored Media

 One of the critical distinctions in accessing stored media is understanding where the files are physically located.
 There are two primary storage locations:

-Device Storage: Media files saved directly to your smartphone, tablet, or computer's internal storage.
+1. Device Storage: Media files saved directly to your smartphone, tablet, or computer's internal storage.
 This is often the default setting for many messaging apps.
 The advantage of device storage is that the files are readily accessible even without an internet connection.
-However, it consumes device storage space and may be lost if the device is damaged or lost.
+Still, it consumes device storage space and may be lost if the device is damaged or lost.

 Understanding App-Specific Media Management